-Work Habits / Ethic (see Standard 7.10)
+Work Habits / Ethic (see Standard 7.8)

-- 1. Complies with workplace policies/laws. - 2.
+- 1. Complies with workplace policies/laws, including proper and responsible use of personal electronic devices. - 2.
 Contributes to the success of the team, assists others and requests help when needed. - 3.
 Works well with all customers and coworkers. - 4.
 Negotiates solutions to interpersonal and workplace conflicts. - 5.
 Contributes ideas and initiative. - 6.
 Follows directions. - 7.
-Communicates (written and verbal) effectively with customers and coworkers. - 8.
+Communicates (written/electronic and verbal) effectively with customers and coworkers. - 8.
 Reads and interprets workplace documents; writes clearly and concisely. - 9.
 Analyzes and resolves problems that arise in completing assigned tasks. - 10.
 Organizes and implements a productive plan of work. - 11.
 Uses scientific, technical, engineering and mathematics principles and reasoning to accomplish assigned tasks. - 12.
-Identifies and addresses the needs of all customers, providing helpful, courteous and knowledgeable service and advice as needed.
+Identifies and addresses the needs of all customers, providing helpful, courteous and knowledgeable service and advice as needed. - 13.
+Shows respect for tools and property used in the school and workplace environment. - 14.
+Contributes to an inclusive environment where every coworker and customer feels welcomed, heard, and valued.